Check Website for Malware – Online Website Malware Scanner & Detector

 If you have opened an infected website or accidentally clicked on a suspicious link through a phishing email, you can assume that your system is now infected with the virus.
 You can easily infect your site with the virus by upload a malicious file from your system.

 When we talk about shared hosting, malware can infect several sites on the same hosted server.
-Also, it is not considered as the most secure hosting.
+Also, it is not considered the most secure hosting.
 In most cases, malware can be seen on the main site, and sometimes it isn't easy to locate.

 An example of this scenario is the Pharma Attack.
 In this, the hack will not be seen in the source code or the web pages, but it can damage your site and can be located via Google SEO ranks.
 So, it is not easy to identify malware on your website, as it can be present in any of these locations.

 There are several ways to find malware.
 It includes multiple tools like manual and plugins methods.
 It is possible to use manual procedures to scan your website url for malware.
 But the success rate of the manual procedures is relatively low.

 So, there are several services, plugins, and tools in the market that can help you with this problem.
-Before selecting any tool, you must know how they will help you locate the malware on your website.
+Before selecting any tool, you must know how it will help you locate the malware on your website.

 Common Tricks to Check a Website for Malware

-Some useful tricks can help you to detect the malware quickly.
+Some useful tricks can help you to detect malware quickly.

 With this method, a tool or a plug-in will match the codes and file patterns against popular malware signatures.
 Signature is a type of pattern, and the tool will check your website's data against these well-known patterns.
 If the tool finds a match, it will immediately send you an alert about it.